ShinnoHonobu/ProviderDetail-WiFiQuality/README.md

 ## Tools used for Analyzing

-Here, we use 2 tools to help us to analyze the provider's detail and WiFi's quality, which are :
+Here, we use 3 tools to help us to analyze the provider's detail and WiFi's quality, which are :

-**- Network Cell Info**
+**- Network Cell Info**, to know to detail's of provider used

+**- CellMap**, to know the location of BTS Tower of the provider

-**- Wifi Analyzer**
+**- Wifi Analyzer**, to know the used WiFi's strength

+## Step-by-Step